 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Hansell, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Hansell, IA.
+- How to file a small claim filing in Hansell, IA.

 - What to expect during a small claim hearing in Hansell, IA.

-- How much going to small claims costs in Hansell, IA.
+- How much does going to small claims costs in Hansell, IA?

-How Do I File A Small Claims Lawsuit in Hansell, IA County?
+How Do I File Small Claims in Hansell, IA County?

 You can always sue an individual Hansell, IA small claims court if they live in Hansell, IA county.
 You can always sue a company in Hansell, IA Small Claims Court if their business is located in Hansell, IA county.